jwstegemann/fritz2/README.md

 fritz2 is an ***extremely lightweight***, well-performing, independent library to build reactive web apps in ***Kotlin*** heavily depending on coroutines and flows.

 fritz2 includes an intuitive way to build and render html-elements and styles using a type-safe dsl.
-You can easily create lightweight **reactive** html-components that are bound to an underlying model and **automatically** change whenever the model data changes:
+You can easily create lightweight **reactive** html-dev.fritz2.headless.components that are bound to an underlying model and **automatically** change whenever the model data changes:

 ```kotlin
 val model = storeOf("init value")